 - Can I easily take public transportation to parts of the city I want to go to?

-Check out booking.com – Bogotá for hotels in various neighborhoods.
-The map shows where most of the hotels are located: these are safe neighborhoods to stay in and convenient to public transportation.
+Have a look on Booking.com for hotels in Bogotá in different neighborhoods.
+On the map, you can see where most hotels are located: those are safe areas to stay in and convenient for public transportation.
 Safer and nice neighborhoods to stay are El Chicó, Usaquén, Chapinero (Alto) and Teusaquillo.
+La Candelaria is the historic center and also fine for a stay.

 Are you only in town for a day or have a short layover in Bogotá?
 You can also book a hotel safely at the airport.
 Click here for hotel tips and attractions near Bogotá airport.